stevenfontanella/microlens/README.md

   * Essential lenses and traversals.

-  * Fucking awesome documentation explaining everything you can possibly do with lenses and traversals you're given.
+  * Nice, comprehensive documentation; a tutorial for people who haven't ever seen lenses before (like the embedded tutorial in the pipes package); and a complementary set of exercises at School Of Haskell (still in progress).

   * Compatibility with `lens`.
 If you want to define a `Lens` or a `Traversal` in your package, you can depend on this package without fear.
 (Documentation for `Lens` and `Traversal` here refers the user to `lens` package as well, which is done so that you wouldn't have to explain that while you're depending on `microlens`, you're probably intending your lenses to be used with `lens`, which is more powerful.)

   * Only **1** dependency (`mtl`).
-And the whole package builds in ~2s on my laptop.
+And the whole package builds in ~4s on my laptop.
+(There are plans to get rid even of this single dependency, however.)

   * No awkward renamed functions or any of such nonsense.
 You can at any moment replace `Lens.Micro` with `Control.Lens` and get the full power of `lens`.